VoxLight/vox_cards/README.md

 Looks like player 2 wins with a 2-pair, how fitting.

 ### Documentation

-This entire project is still a WIP and has not been officially released yet.
+<s>This entire project is still a WIP and has not been officially released yet.
 Full documentation will come for this project whenever it has been released in a stable state.
-Until then, refer to the usage examples and the github repo for most use cases.
+Until then, refer to the usage examples and the github repo for most use cases. </s>

+For a full list of everything you can do, view the [docs](https://vox-cards.readthedocs.io/en/latest/)